roadfoodr/tinware/prompts/tinware-app-prompt-current.md

     - Implement case-insensitive validation for user input.
     - Display all words (root and answerWords) in uppercase and fixed-width font.
     - Update success messages as specified in the answerProcessor.ts file.
-    - Implement a transition period when moving to the next word to prevent unintended actions.
+    - Implement a transition period when moving to the next scenario to prevent unintended actions.
     - Implement a "Show Hint" feature:
       - When clicked, display the hint in the MessageArea component.
-      - If there's no hint available, gray out the "Show Hint" button and disable it.
+      - If there's no hint available, show the number of possible answers.
       - Disable the "Show Hint" button when a hint is already being displayed.
     - Handle words without definitions:
-      - Include all roots in the answerSet, even if they don't have definitions.
+      - Include all roots in the scenario, even if they don't have definitions.
       - Only display and count words that have definitions when showing answers and calculating success.
     - Add new answers to the beginning of the displayedAnswers array.
     - Use the LEXICON_NAME from the config when displaying "Not a valid word" messages.